Grow your own algae

 You can come to the university to grow your own algae and explore what the best growing conditions are.
 You can vary the intensityof ligth, acidity (pH) or the presence of nutrients.
 You can also examine how to increase the yield of oil from algae.
 An American girl studied this in a lab that she built under her bed.
 She was able to significantly increase the amount of oil in algae using a pesticide and won the prestigious Intel Science Talent Search in America.
 Can you make that yield even higher?

-Fill out our form if you want to perform this study at the university.
+Fill out our form if you want to pick up algae from the UG.

 Interesting research questions: